aryadovoy/100daysofcode/README.md

 - **Day 35**: Rain Alert, sending sms by Twilio
 - **Day 36**: Trading Alert, working with API
 - **Day 37**: Habit Tracker by Pixela, `strftime`
+- **Day 38**: Activity Tracker in Google Spreadsheets by Sheety, working with API